 A pan with patterned decorative designs, specifically used for baking shortbread cookies and creating intricate patterns.

 Small, individual-serving dishes are used for baking and serving a variety of dishes from crème brûlée to individual pot pies.

 What Cookware is Manufactured in the USA?

-Want to support local manufacturers by purchasing cookware and kitchen products that are made in the USA?
-These articles I have written, and keep up to date, will help you find the brands and products that are made in America.
+Want to support local manufacturers by purchasing cookware and kitchen products made in the USA?
+These articles I have written and keep up to date will help you find the brands and products made in America.

 Caring For a Cast Iron Skillet